So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle? No problem.

 Lahinch is a beach town, with restaurants, golf courses, beaches, and amusement rides stacked on top of each other.

-Just over the mountain, Doolin is quiet, sparse, and teeming with things to see.
+Just over the mountain, Doolin is quiet, sparse, and teeming with natural things to see in Ireland.
 Since it’s best known for the Cliffs of Moher, plan to take a visit.

 But know that any pictures you take will likely be dotted with all the raincoat colors of the rainbow, as hundreds of people flock there daily.
 You can do it on your own—no tour guide required.